hyperware-ai/hyperprocess-macro/README.md

 **Optimization tips:**
 - Use parameter-less handlers for high-frequency endpoints (health checks, metrics)
+- Use specific paths instead of catch-all handlers when possible
 - Batch multiple operations into single handlers when possible
 - Consider caching for expensive operations within handlers